gokcehan/lf/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gokcehan/lf)](https://goreportcard.com/report/github.com/gokcehan/lf)
 [![Go Reference](https://pkg.go.dev/badge/github.com/gokcehan/lf.svg)](https://pkg.go.dev/github.com/gokcehan/lf)

-> This is a work in progress.
-Use at your own risk.

 `lf` (as in "list files") is a terminal file manager written in Go with a heavy inspiration from ranger file manager.
 See [faq](https://github.com/gokcehan/lf/wiki/FAQ) for more information and [tutorial](https://github.com/gokcehan/lf/wiki/Tutorial) for a gentle introduction with screencasts.